How is Mars atmosphere different from Earth?

 Obviously, you’re going to know some of these facts about Mars.
 But some of them you’re not going to know….

 Like did you know Mars has 3 ozone layers?
-But if you enjoy eyeballing stunning visuals, ESA has carved out a couple of beauties.
+But if you enjoy eyeballing stunning visuals, ESA has a couple of beauties.